Fort Henry National Historic Site: Present use

 In the 1930s, under the leadership of Ronald L. Way, restorations took place as part of a government work program during the Great Depression.
 "Old Fort Henry" became a living museum with the introduction of the Fort Henry Guard, and was opened on August 1, 1938.

 Fort Henry is administered by Parks Canada and operated by the St. Lawrence Parks Commission.
-Uniformed military interpreters known as the Fort Henry Guard staff the fort and conduct demonstrations of British military life and tours for visitors.
+Uniformed military interpreters known as the Fort Henry Guard conduct demonstrations of British military life and tours for visitors.
+The Fort Henry Guard has a long history in itself.
+The Guard, founded in 1938 has been integral to the Fort's ability to maintain the spirit of 1867 life and the preservation of the fort.
+The Guard is not exclusive to military interpreters but includes domestic interpreters as well.
 Self-guided tours are also available.
 Other activities and demonstrations include historical reenactments of drills and battle tactics, the Garrison Parade, the Victorian School Room, and the Muster Parade, where young visitors are dressed in period uniforms and taught to march by a qualified member of the Guard.
-A Sunset Ceremony is held every Wednesday in July and August, where a full program of historic drill, music and artillery is presented.
+Sunset Ceremonies occur weekly throughout the later part of the summer, where a full program of historic drill, music and artillery is presented.
 During evenings year-round a tour company conducts tours of the fort that highlight the fort's supposedly haunted past.

 Fort Henry has been designated as a National Historic Site of Canada, and in 2007 was included in the designation of the Rideau Canal as a UNESCO World Heritage Site.